ngisedsysle/Camera_Thermique_2022/README.md

 Go to the [specifications]([https://github.com/AlexandraHULOT/NuttX_Infrared_Camera/blob/main/documentation/Stage2022-ED_CdC_CameraThermique_V00.pdf](https://github.com/AlexandraHULOT/Camera_Thermique_2022/blob/main/documentation/Stage2022-ED_CdC_CameraThermique_V00.pdf)) for more details

 ## What will you find in this repository ?
-You'll find here all the related documents & NuttX sources for both the integration and developement parts.
+You'll find here all NuttX sources for both the integration and developement parts.
 However, from the official repo some changes have been made to meet our needs.
 Among them :
-- The nuttx-src/apps folder contain an example named "thermal_camera".
+- The nuttx-src/apps folder contains an example named "thermal_camera".
 This is the `main` app of our project and it is the entrypoint for both the dev and final target
-- The Nuttx nuttx-src/nuttx/boards/arm/stm32h7 folder contain a custom board to support our final target `stm32h743vit6-ct2022`.
+- The Nuttx nuttx-src/nuttx/boards/arm/stm32h7 folder contains a custom board to support our final target `stm32h743vit6-ct2022`.
+- The nuttx-src/nuttx/drivers folder contains custom drivers such as the one for the thermal camera.

+You will also find in this repository :
+- some notes and the projects used to test the stm32H743vit6-ct2022 board under documentation/integration,
+- hardware documents under document/hardware,
+- some wiring schematics under documentation/wiring,
+- images of the project under /images,
+- docker files to build the nuttx environnement on your machine. s

 ## Build NuttX Environnement With Docker Image
 ### Step 0 - Prerequisities